TALXIS/docs/src/en/developer-guide/Platform/Pipelines/Deploy.md

                 PipelineID: 223 # Guid of build pipeline
                 BranchName: 'refs/heads/develop' # Reference branch, usually develop or master
                 SecureFile: prod.talxis.com-deployments-pct20018.pfx # it is a certificate used for the connection to the target environment.
 Check first if secure file already exists, if not create one
-                CertificateThumbprint: $(CertificateThumbprint) # Secret variable.
+                CertificateThumbprint: $(CertificateThumbprint) # variable, don't overwrite.
 If project has securefile already, there is a thumbprint as well

             # add as many DataversePackages as you need, each one will be using one template call
             - template: /src/SDK/Pipelines/Deploy/TALXIS.SDK.Pipelines.Deploy.Apps.yml@INT0014